Pankaj-chouhan5268/E-RASHAN/README.md

 # E-RASHAN
 <I>
     <h3>Introduction</h3>
-    <h4>The Public Distributive system was established by the Ministry of Consumer Affairs to distribute basic Groceries
+    The Public Distributive system was established by the Ministry of Consumer Affairs to distribute basic Groceries to Poor.<br>
-to Poor.<br>
 The main reason for making this Android Application is to make the process digitalized and to remove the drawbacks of the present System working based on the Ration card.
 In order to improve and make efficient the